theeldruin/StudyPaths/README.md

 # Caminhos de Estudos - Study Paths

-Aqui serão organizados links de cursos, vídeos, textos, etc.... que terão como objetivo te auxiliar a estudar a área de cyber segurança.
+> Aqui serão organizados links de cursos, vídeos, textos, etc.... que terão como objetivo te auxiliar a estudar a área de cyber segurança.
 Contribuições serão sempre aceitas.
 Divirtam-se ....

+> Here links will be organized for courses, videos, texts, etc ... which will aim to help you study the cyber security area.
+Contributions will always be accepted.
+Have fun ....

 ## Iniciante - Begginer